 Council housing is subject to routine maintenance, as well as planned repairs and improvements.
 We also offer advice to council tenants if you wish to make minor changes to your property.

 On this page:

-With effect from 12 April we will be resuming all maintenance and repair activities within tenants' homes.
+We have resumed all maintenance and repair activities within tenants' homes.

 We do anticipate an increase in demand on our Housing Customer Services team and would recommend reporting your repair via our online reporting tools.
 Please bear with us and we will respond as quickly as we can.

 Council Housing Maintenance staff will continue actively enforcing social distancing guidance when undertaking visits within tenants' homes, wearing a face covering and observing regular hand washing and hygiene regimes in accordance with government guidance.

 We have taken the decision to temporarily suspend the internal painting of walls when we re-let a council property in most cases and will be gifting decorating packs to incoming tenants in the interim period.

 We understand this may be disappointing, but our priority is to get empty homes let without delay to those in urgent need of housing.

 The ongoing situation will be kept under strict review.